1

 • Structures used to store or maintain aircraft at federally designated public-use airports that meet testing requirements within the statute.

-• Anyone that has a certificate of registration.
+• Anyone who has a certificate of registration.

 Certificate of Registration Program